 Catch one of the many trains from Copenhagen to Malmo or a train to Kronborg Castle, a UNESCO World Heritage Site.

-Of course, there are organized day trips from Copenhagen, which are a great way to meet other solo travelers.
+Of course, there are organized day trips from Copenhagen, which, again, are a great way to meet other travelers.

 Let Me Hear From You

-I would love to hear if my ultimate Copenhagen Solo Travel Guide was helpful in planning your solo travel over 50.
+I would love to hear if my ultimate Copenhagen Travel Guide was helpful in planning Copenhagen travel over 50.
 Post me your thoughts or questions in the Comments section below.
 Thank you!